michaelcouck/scanner/README.md

 Having said that, it is multi threaded, which helps a lot.
 Note that there are at least 1000 threads created, so probably not a good idea to run it on Android.

 Please be responsible, i.e. no hacking.
 Remember, if you aren't getting paid for it what is the point, right?

+So, to run the scanner fro mthe command line:

+java -jar scanner.jar ip-range [port-range (eg. 0-1024, optional)] timeout(in milliseconds)

+To use from a Java/Scala app just instantiate the class new Scanner() and call whatever methods you want to.
+Three methods, one that takes an ip range and scans the entire network range, every port.
+One that takes the ip range and a port range, also the entire network range but only the ports specified, and one that takes the ip range, a list of specified ports and a timeout, which scans only the ports defined on the range defined.

+JavaDoc all done of course, with live examples in the unit test.